 Address: 29 Higashi Kitsuji-cho, Nara 630-8327, Nara Prefecture

 The large, sunny rooms here are perfect to relax and unwind in.
 The ryokan has an excellent location but is very quiet and peaceful, whilst the food itself is so good it deserves its own blog!
 It is also a very popular site, so be sure to book in advance to avoid disappointment as there are only two rooms available.

 Address: 630-8142 Nara, Nara, Kainozuka-cho 181-15, Japan (see map)

 Travelers Review: Fabulous 8.9 (from 100 reviews)

-The last entry for our ryokan list is fantastic because of the additional experiences they offer their guests.
+This ryokan is fantastic because of the additional experiences they offer their guests.
 If booked in advance, you can be witness to traditional calligraphy writing and a Kyogen theatre performance (comedy).
 The train station is just a few short minutes away and you’ll enjoy staying here because the owners really try to make the best experience for everyone.

 Address: 28-1 Higashiterabayashicho, Nara, Nara Prefecture 630-8362, Japan

 Price: from 44 USD / 5,026 JPY